1/4″ full wear layer 3/4″ thickness – standard plank lengths 18″ – 8′

 Reclaimed wood is full of character and distinction!
 You will never find any two pieces that look exactly the same as you do with mass-produced lumber with homogenous quality.
 There are random marks, striations, knots, and a rich patina that makes every piece different and appealing.
 Even the colors and tones of reclaimed wood have more depth and character than its modern counterpart.

 Adding to the uniqueness, when you use reclaimed wood, you may be able to find American grown woods that are no longer readily available or sustainable – one-of-a-kind pieces that no one else will have, but because it is wood that is reclaimed, it’s not at the expense of the environment.
-You are able to have beauty and character and not feel bad about it!
+You’re can have beauty & character and not feel bad about it!

 Reclaimed wood isn’t only beautiful and unique, it’s also very functional, durable, and strong.
 Typically, the only wood that was used for building in years past was the strongest and most durable.
 It’s easy to see that when you look at the hundred-year old (or more) homes that are still standing in historical areas of cities and towns.
 This old wood was once virgin timber that was allowed to grow to maturity, unlike timber that is used today, which is harvested much earlier in the life of the tree.
 Additionally, reclaimed wood from before the 1900s wasn’t subject to air pollution that our forests are today, making the wood healthier and stronger.